The Highwaymen – Santy Anno

 In the end, “Santy Anno” is a testament to the enduring power of folk music and The Highwaymen’s commitment to keeping these traditional songs alive.
 It’s a song of the sea, of sailors long gone, but it continues to echo through time, thanks to groups like The Highwaymen who gave it new life for generations to come.

-You might like: The Highwaymen - Cotton Fields
+You might like: The Highwaymen - All My Trials

 Video: